jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration.md

    :::info

    If your Ubuntu is 32 bit, please remove `--no-32`.
 Otherwise, on 64 bit the installer will error.
-Further documentation can be found here: https://amdgpu-install.readthedocs.io/en/latest/
+Further documentation can be found at [amdgpu-install.readthedocs.io](https://amdgpu-install.readthedocs.io/en/latest/)

    :::